traefik/traefik/docs/content/operations/api.md

 In production, it should be at least secured by authentication and authorizations.

-A good sane default (non exhaustive) set of recommendations would be to apply the following protection mechanisms:

-* At the transport level:
+!!! info
-  NOT publicly exposing the API's port, keeping it restricted to internal networks
-  (as in the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), applied to networks).
+    It's recommended to NOT publicly exposing the API's port, keeping it restricted to internal networks (as in the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), applied to networks).

 ## Configuration